 Every effort will be made to ensure that the IRB is diverse and does not consist entirely of only men or only women; however, no selection is made to the IRB on the basis of gender.
 The IRB shall not consist entirely of members of one profession.
 The IRB includes at least one member whose principal concerns are in scientific areas and at least one member whose principal concerns are in non-scientific areas.
-The IRB includes at least one member who is not otherwise affiliated with VHH and who is not part of the immediate family of a person who is affiliated with VHH.
+The IRB includes at least one member who is not otherwise affiliated with VH and who is not part of the immediate family of a person who is affiliated with VH.
+The IRB includes at least one member who represents the perspective of research subjects.
 One member may satisfy more than one membership category.
+The IO and a member of the VH Board may be voting members of the IRB.